Criteria for Davies Irreducibility of Markovian Quantum Dynamics: Discussion

 \section{Discussion}

-\emph{Summary. -- } We have discussed necessary and sufficient algebraic criteria for the Davies irreducibility of Markovian quantum systems \eqref{eq:QME}, which implies the absence of invariant subspaces and that such systems have unique faithful steady states (or no steady state at all if $\dim\H=\infty$).
+\emph{Summary. -- } We have discussed necessary and sufficient algebraic criteria for the Davies irreducibility of Markovian quantum systems \eqref{eq:QME}, which implies the absence of invariant subspaces and that such systems have unique faithful steady states (or, potentially, no steady state at all if $\dim\H=\infty$ \cite{Note1}).
 The criteria are based on properties of the Lindblad operators $\{\hL_\alpha\}$ and the operator $\hK=\mri\hH+\sum_\alpha \hL^\dagger_\alpha\hL_\alpha$.
 Davies irreducibility should not be confused with Evans irreducibility which is associated with the absence of strong symmetries but does not necessarily imply a unique steady state.
-In various examples we saw that the addition or removal of Hamiltonian terms and dissipators can render an originally (Davies) reducible system irreducible and vice versa, and one-dimensional many-body models can be rendered irreducible by having suitable dissipators on just one or two sites.
-Also, if $\{\hL_\alpha,\hH\}$ or even $\{\hL_\alpha,\hL_\alpha^\dag,\hH\}$ generate the full algebra $\B(\H)$, the system may still be reducible; so, these criteria alone are insufficient to establish uniqueness of steady states.
+As demonstrated in Sec.~\ref{sec:motivation}, one can easily construct Markovian systems that have $\{\hL_\alpha, \hL_\alpha^\dag,\hH\}'=\{z\id\}$ and are, hence, Evans irreducible but have multiple steady states.
+In various examples we saw that a change of Hamiltonian terms as well as the addition or removal of dissipators can render a Davies reducible system irreducible and vice versa.
+Also, one-dimensional many-body models can be rendered irreducible by having suitable dissipators on just one or two sites.
+Furthermore, if $\{\hL_\alpha,\hL_\alpha^\dag,\hH\}$ or even $\{\hL_\alpha,\hH\}$ generate the full algebra $\A(\H)$, the system may still be Davies reducible.
+So, these latter criteria alone, as employed in recent works, are insufficient to establish uniqueness of steady states.
+However, the Davies irreducibility of maximally boundary-driven spin-1/2 XXZ chains \cite{Prosen2012-86,Prosen2015-48} follows also from the existence of a full-rank (matrix-product) steady state \cite{Prosen2011-106,Prosen2011-107b,Prosen2015-48} and Frigerio's first theorem (Theorem~\ref{theorem:Frigerio1}).